dinezhne/dinezhne/README.md

 - C# coder
 - Coffee addict

-What do i wanna do?
+What would i like to do in the future?
-- Drink coffee
+- Drink more coffee
 - Join gamejam
 - M O N E Y